chinapedia/wikipedia.abstract.en/Page/Quantum_mechanics.md

 Harmonic oscillator

-QuantumHarmonicOscillatorAnimation.gif (i.e. a ball attached to a spring) in classical mechanics (A-B) and quantum mechanics (C-H).
+(i.e. a ball attached to a spring) in classical mechanics (A-B) and quantum mechanics (C-H).
 In quantum mechanics, the position of the ball is represented by a wave (called the wave function), with the real part shown in blue and the imaginary part shown in red.
 Some of the trajectories (such as C, D, E, and F) are standing waves (or "stationary states").
 Each standing-wave frequency is proportional to a possible energy level of the oscillator.
 This "energy quantization" does not occur in classical physics, where the oscillator can have _any_ energy.]]

 As in the classical case, the potential for the quantum harmonic oscillator is given by